 Just like our cosmetics, we’ve opted for a simple and natural packaging.

-You’ll received your t-shirt in a nice kraft box, without any plastic.
+You’ll receive your t-shirt in a nice kraft box, without any plastic.
 If our t-shirt is a gift, this small box can be used as wrapping paper.

 Even though linen is a resistance fabric, knitted linen is delicate and needs taking care of.